Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Tips for Painting High Walls

-Painting high walls inside a home is a project some homeowners avoid doing themselves, but it's actually quite easy if you use the right tools and equipment.
+Painting high walls inside a home is a project some homeowners avoid doing themselves, but it's actually quite easy when you use the right house painting tools and equipment.

 - Choose the Right Equipment

 - Repair Drywall and Tape Baseboard